High School Senior Recognition Program

 Flower: Pink Carnation

-Standard meetings are held the 1st Saturday of each month, 10am at FWHA's Butler Place (no meeting in July)
+Standard meetings are held the 1st Saturday of each month but can vary (no meeting in July).

 *Some months will vary due to community activities, youth events or social/cultural outings.